-THE New York State Veterinary College is located at Ithaca, a city of approximately 22,000 population, exclusive of students, at the head of Cayuga Lake, 263 miles from New York City, on the Lehigh Valley and Lackawanna Railroads.
+The New York State Veterinary College is located at Ithaca, a city of 21,000 population, at the head of Cayuga Lake, 263 miles from New York City, on the Lehigh Valley and Lackawanna Railroads.

 The College is housed in six principal buildings forming a quadrangle near the center of the campus of Cornell University.
 All of these buildings except the latest are of buff pressed brick; the main portion of the recently constructed Moore Laboratory is of native seam-faced limestone.